-The Oronite® brand name is derived from the Spanish word for gold, oro, and is a reference to the crude oil’s nickname, "black gold."
-Oronite has been synonymous with specialty petroleum-based products since 1917 when it was part of Standard Oil Company™ (California).
+The Oronite® brand name, derived from Spanish reference to crude oil as “black gold,” has been synonymous with specialty petroleum-based products since 1917 when it was part of Standard Oil Company™ (California).

 Oronite’s milestones include many industry breakthroughs in technology.
 The Oronite® brand started as a line of specialty products and ultimately transitioned into a global leader in developing, manufacturing and marketing quality additives that improve the performance of fuels and lubricants.
 We support our leadership position through research and technical centers around the world that create a comprehensive offering of hundreds of components and additive packages.
 We marked our 100-year brand anniversary in 2017 with a proud history of technological and product “firsts.”
 Here are some of the landmark events by decade.

 Completed major expansion projects in Singapore, Gonfreville and Oak Point additive plants; announced plans for new plant in Ningbo, China (2012-2017).
 100th anniversary of Oronite brand (2017).

 First fully qualified ILSAC GF-4 product (2004).
 Developed patented marine trunk piston engine oil with carboxylate technology (2005).